Telenor-Maritime/MaritimeContext/README.md

-# maranics-doc
+# Maritime Context
-Repository for document-sharing between Telenor Maritime and Maranics
+Repository for Telenor Maritimes version of Maritime Context